A traditional south indian meal served on a banana leaf.

 Masala dabba displaying all the ingredients.

-As it is home to many tropical fruits and vegetables, they feature a lot in the local cuisine.
 Tamarind and coconut (flesh, milk & oil) play a major role.
-So are the dairy products (milk and yogurt).
+So do dairy products (milk and yogurt).
 Being a hot and humid place, the yogurt rice at the end of a meal acts as a coolant and aids digestion.

-Our meals revolve around rice and lentils.
-A typical lunch meal consists of rice, sambar (lentil & tamarind based gravy), rasam (tamarind or tomato-based thin gravy), and poriyal (a dry vegetable side dish).
+Most meals revolve around rice and lentils.
+A typical lunch consists of rice, sambar (lentil & tamarind based gravy), rasam (tamarind or tomato-based thin gravy), and poriyal (a dry vegetable side dish).
 During special occasions, we include a salad, payasam (milk based dessert), and vada (lentil fritters).

 You can find most of the recipes on my website.